 If you're a small company, it's not hard to have the synergy of all departments, but if you're a decent size company, you might want to plan earlier.

 Is your product complex?
 These also require a certain amount of time, so it might be wise to start investing earlier.
 You don't want to waste your time and money in developing an amazing complex product, and then fail when it comes to the distribution.

 Have a word with your team to see where you're standing, and you'll get a clearer picture when to use it.

 You're all set for planning a marketing campaign for your products.

 Let's say you've created it and it went live.
-It's running, and you want to see if you need changes down the road, where you're standing and what can you do better.
+It's running, and you want to see if you need changes down the road, where you're standing, and what you can do better.
 Tracking results should be your next move.

 You create your products to match your customers need.
 Use the tools that give you insight into how your audience behaves.
 Set the goals you want to achieve in your analytics tools.

 You can also set the goal funnel to see where your customers fail to proceed to contact you or to buy your product.
-This will help you to know where you can improve, and how to retarget those who abandoned the cart or left your website.
+This will help you know where you can improve, and how to retarget those who abandoned the cart or left your website.